 Welcome to the On Impression Network.
-On Impression is dedicated to exploring travel, food, and personal growth topics.
-We also publish reviews of colleges, travel advice, and other tips for students.
+On Impression is dedicated to exploring colleges, travel, art (specifically Fractal Art), and American heroes.
+We publish reviews of colleges, offer travel advice and other tips for students.

 The typical online student differs greatly from your straight out of high school 18 to 22-year-old traditional college student.
 You are most likely working full-time, managing a family, and/or in certain extenuating circumstances that prohibit you from attending a traditional college.